million-views/packages/deepstate/README.md

 DeepState allows you to attach actions to the store using the `attach` method.
 Actions bound to the store receive the `state` object as their first argument.
-Bound actions can be invoked as normal functions; there is no need to pass in the store explicitly at the callsite by the caller.
+Bound actions can be invoked as normal functions; there is no need to pass in the `state` explicitly at the callsite by the caller.

 Actions can be either **synchronous** or **asynchronous**, allowing you to handle state updates, including remote API calls.